codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

 .. index::
    pair: Parameters; wsrep_sst_method

 The method to use for state snapshot transfers.
-The ``wsrep_sst_method`` command will be called with the following arguments.
-For more information, see also :doc:`scriptablesst`.
+The :ref:`wsrep_sst_method <wsrep_sst_method>` command will be called with the following arguments.

 .. code-block:: ini